Cray-HPE/docs-csm/install/configure_administrative_access.md

 In CSM 1.6, all the worker nodes were configured and enabled as iSCSI SBPS targets.
 In CSM 1.7.0, selective node personalization is introduced where if user/admin wants to limit some worker nodes to be configured as iSCSI targets, then it requires to create an HSM group named `iscsi_worker` and add the worker node xnames which are intended to be configured as iSCSI targets to this group.
+This has to be done during `Configure administrative access`.

 For details, see [Managing selective node personalization](../operations/iscsi_sbps/Managing_selective_node_personalization.md) and [worker node personalization](../operations/iscsi_sbps/iscsi_sbps.md#1-worker-node-personalization)

 ## 9. Configure management nodes with CFS